 Yellowstone Lake

 We continued the middle section of the loop to Yellowstone Lake.
 The lake is the largest high elevation lake in North America.
-After getting a quick glimpse of the water, we turned to head back to the west entrance.
+After getting a quick glimpse of the water, we turned back to the west entrance.

-Trumpeter swans
+Trumpeter swans in Yellowstone National Park

 Artists’ Paintpots

-Mudpot at Artists' Paintpots
+Mudpot at Artists' Paintpots in Yellowstone National Park

 Artists’ Paintpots has a 1-mile trail on a boardwalk up and around the hot springs including Blood Geyser.
 The lower portion of the trail is universally accessible, but the upper trail is steep and rough.

-Clear blue hot spring at Artists' Paintpots
+Blue hot spring at Artists' Paintpots

 Blood Geyser gets its name from the concentration of iron in the surrounding rocks.

-Artists' Paintpots from the upper trail
+Artists' Paintpots from the upper trail with Blood Geyser is in the lower right

-As the sun started setting in the park, there was a little bit of a traffic backup in the Madison Junction.
+As the sun started setting in the park, there was a little bit of a traffic backup in Madison Junction.
 When we finally reached the spot, we realized it was elk relaxing by the river.

-Female elk next to Madison River
+Elk next to the Madison River

-Bull elk next to Madison River
+Bull elk next to the Madison River

 We once again dined at Bullwinkle’s.
 This time I had the Idaho Rainbow Trout which was spectacular!